ncatlab/nlab-content/pages/2/9/5/6/26592/content.md

 & \Omega \ar{dl}[swap]{f} \ar{dr}{g} \ar[dashed]{d}[near end]{(f,g)} \\
 X & X\otimes Y \ar{l}{\pi_1} \ar{r}[swap]{\pi_2} & Y
 \end{tikzcd}
-For Markov kernels, however, this is in general not the case: setting $\Omega=1$, the one-point space, this would require in particular that there is a unique joint distribution on $X\times Y$ for every pair of marginals $X$ and $Y$.
+For Markov kernels, this property does not hold: setting $\Omega=1$, the one-point space, the property would require in particular that there is a unique joint distribution on $X\times Y$ for every pair of marginals $X$ and $Y$.
 As we have seen above, this is not the case.
 What fails is not the *existence* part of the universal property: a joint distribution always exists, the product distribution.
 What fails is the *uniqueness* part.
 In other words, the monoidal structure in [[Stoch]] is a [[weak limit|weak product]] but not a categorical [[product]].

 More generally, given a [[monoidal monad]] on a [[cartesian monoidal category]], the induced monoidal structure on the [[Kleisli category]] is monoidal only when the monad is [[strong monoidal functor|strong monoidal]], and we saw that this is not the case for most probability monads.